Home > FAQ

 JavaCC and Lex/Flex are actually quite similar.
 Both work essentially the same way, turning a set of regular expressions into a finite state automaton and use the same rules (for example the maximal munch rule).
 The big difference is the Lex and Flex produce C, whereas JavaCC produces Java.

 One facility that Lex and Flex have that JavaCC lacks is the ability to look ahead in the input stream past the end of the matched token.
-For a classic example, to recognize the Fortran keyword DO you have to look forward in the input stream to find a comma.
+For a classic example, to recognize the Fortran keyword DO

 This is because